Data-Wise/spacemacs-rstats/docs/mkdocs/performance.md

 # Performance Analysis & Optimization

-This document outlines the performance characteristics of `emacs-r-devkit`, identifies current bottlenecks, and provides optimization strategies for a smoother development experience.
+This document outlines the performance characteristics of `spacemacs-rstats`, identifies current bottlenecks, and provides optimization strategies for a smoother development experience.

 ## 1. Core Workflow Analysis

 The primary "hot path" in this environment is the **Edit-Save-Check** loop.
-Because `emacs-r-devkit` automates formatting and linting on save, the efficiency of these operations directly impacts perceived editor latency.
+Because `spacemacs-rstats` automates formatting and linting on save, the efficiency of these operations directly impacts perceived editor latency.

 ### The Styler Bottleneck
-Currently, `emacs-r-devkit/style-buffer-with-guard` executes a fresh `Rscript` process on every save:
+Currently, `spacemacs-rstats/style-buffer-with-guard` executes a fresh `Rscript` process on every save:
 1. **I/O Overhead**: Writes buffer to disk.
 2. **Process Fork**: Spawns a shell.
 3. **R Startup**: Loads the R interpreter and the `styler` package (~300ms - 800ms).